 The maintenance contractor injury rate was initially five times that of employee injury rate, but it has improved to three times the employee rate.

 Scheduled maintenance was initially less than 20 percent, but has risen substantially to near 75 percent, although deteriorating in recent months to near 65 percent.

 All in all, performance has been substantially worse than expectations by almost any measure -worse than before contractor consolidation, and no better than 1995 when reliability concepts were first introduced by the company.

-There were many factors at work; some were beyond the control of the contractor.
+There were many factors at work; some were beyond the control of the maintenance contractor.
 The decision to use the new contractor was driven by a need to consolidate contractors, as well as a perception that labor costs for contractors were cheaper than in-house labor.
 In fact, costs actually increased following consolidation of contractors.
 Some of the factors associated with the performance shortfall include: